milewski/comfy-builder/README.md

-# ComfyUI Nodes Builder
+# ComfyUI Node Builder

-A "Framework" for building custom nodes for comfyui ui in Rust!, grants you higher speed, easier setup
+A Rust framework for building custom nodes for ComfyUI with enhanced performance and simplified development workflow.

-Sample:
+### Overview

+ComfyUI Node Builder provides a powerful, type-safe framework for creating custom nodes in ComfyUI using Rust.
+Built with performance in mind, this framework offers faster execution times and a more streamlined development experience compared to traditional Python-based node development.

+### Quick Start

+Basic Node Example

 ```rust
 use comfyui_plugin::prelude::*;